eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 the "long answer", we will end with the classic and cowardly refrain of academics and academic-adjacents everywhere "it requires more research!"

-## Externalities

-There are many things we have not tried to model: price, external markets, etc.  These must enter via the sensitivity of intensives, yet even here we have done very little.
-We have not assumed the intensives $\beta,f,r,\ldots$ constant, but nor do we know enough to reliably model their dependence on the dynamical variables
-$A,s,\alpha$.
-For finding fixed points this has not mattered because the intensives did not have zeros by construction.
-For stability arguments, however, including how the $(A,s,\alpha)$ system couples to cyclical forcings, this does matter quite a bit.

-Every local stability condition reduces to an expression of intensives
-$\betya,f,r$ and their sensitivites (partial derivatives) $\beta_s$ etc.  In making stability judgements, we have assumed that the magnitude of sensitivities is always dominated by their corresponding intensives.
-This may not be true, especially when the intensives get very small, as they do here!
-There is a lot of good economics and interesting mathematics that could go into approximating the forms of these sensitivities, and how they couple to price, either from first principles or data.
-A real understanding of Ethereum macroeconomics will require this; we encourage you to take these tools and find what we have missed.

 # Dynamical Systems References